 ⚈ Dedupping the Values is clumsy.

-Decide which columns need to be searched/sorted.
+Decide which columns need to be searched/sorted by SQL queries.
 No, you don't need all the columns to be searchable or sortable.
 Certain columns are frequently used for selection; identify these.
 You probably won't use all of them in all queries, but you will use some of them in every query.

 The solution uses one table for all the EAV stuff.
 The columns include the searchable fields plus one BLOB.
 Searchable fields are declared appropriately (INT, TIMESTAMP, etc).
 The BLOB contains JSON-encoding of all the extra fields.

 The table should be InnoDB, hence it should have a PRIMARY KEY.
-If you don't have a 'natural' PK, add an AUTO_INCREMENT.
-Add a small number of other indexes (often 'compound') on the searchable fields.
+The entitity_id is the 'natural' PK.
+Add a small number of other indexes (often 'composite') on the searchable fields.
 PARTITIONing is unlikely to be of any use, unless the Entities should purged after some time.
 (Example: News Articles)

 But what about the ad hoc queries?